Lanchester, County Durham: College of Lanchester

 The parish of Lanchester was originally very large, covering sixty-eight miles².
 To profit from this Anthony Bek created a Deanery and College of Canons at the church in 1284 and extended it to accommodate the increased numbers of clergy.
 The college consisted of a Dean and seven Prebendaries who each held a share in the church's revenues.
 Bek created a set of statutes and ordinances for the College which were confirmed by Edward I in 1293.
 The church supplemented its income by monopolising the sale of religious items such as holy water to the surrounding villages.

 By the 15th century, the college was falling out of use and the church fell into a poor state of repair with "gaping ruins" in the church, Deanery and the canons' houses.
 By the time Henry VIII dissolved the monasteries the College and Deanery were abolished and the church returned to perpetual curacy.

+St Margaret's chapel, Esp Green

+To the north west of Lanchester was the site of a chapel at Esp Green dedicated to the Blessed Margaret.
+It is first mentioned in 1402-3 when it was held by Blanchland Abbey.
+After the dissolution of the abbey in 1539 the chapel fell into disuse and became a ruin.
+It was later used as a cattle shed and in 1750 work was carried out on the "chepple byre".
+Some of the stone was used to build the current farm house at Esp Green.
+The chapel is noted on the 1857 Ordnance survey map (NZ146491) just north of the "Lady Well".